 Additional requirements / reasonable adjustments

 If you require support for your exam, please include details in your application.
 We will contact you during or shortly after the application period to discuss requirements.

 If this is your first attempt at DCH clinical exam you will need to complete a separate Request for reasonable adjustment form, with the required evidence such as a medical certificate or a report from an educational psychologist or consultant.
 This must be received by us at least seven weeks before the exam.

 We may be able to arrange:

 - additional time to complete the exam

 - other more complex arrangements.
 Please note: complex arrangements require time.
-If required you must contact the Exams Team as early as possible and ideally before you apply for your exam.
+If required you must contact us at firstname.lastname@example.org as early as possible and ideally before you apply for your exam.

 Find the policy and form in our exam regulations and rules.

 Contact us on email@example.com or +44 20 7092 6000 (ask for the Clinical Assessments team or the DCH Clinical Administrator).